csantiagohu/Exceptional-Realty/README.md

-Exceptionsl Realty Group Website
+Exceptional Realty Group Website
 ---

 # Description

-This is an example site for the intro to frontend web development course at the Flatiron School
+This is an example site for the intro to Frontend Web Development Course at The Flatiron School

 # Contact